 - 2 to 3 red chilies dry

 - 2 tablespoons split peas yellow, dried

 - 2 tablespoons lemon juice

 - 2 tablespoons coconut flakes (dry, toasted - optional)

 - Salt to taste

-- Soak the chana dal in water and set aside.
+- Soak the yellow split peas in water and set aside.